realA10001986/Flux-Capacitor/Hardware.md

 <img width="300" alt="Speaker" src="Hardware/img/speaker.png">

-The USB connector is the end of an USB extension cable like this one; I simply trimmed it to fit into the bracket.
+The USB connector is not required for normal use (I installed for firmware development reasons only).
+I used an USB extension cable like this one; I simply trimmed it to fit into the bracket.
+Note: Newer CircuitSetup boards come with an USB-C connector on the Control Board instead of the previous Micro-USB.

 <img width="300" alt="USB extension" src="Hardware/img/usbcable.png">